linux-audit/audit-userspace/README.md

 ![audit-components](https://github.com/linux-audit/audit-userspace/blob/assets/audit-components.png)

 In the above diagram, auditd is in the middle.
 It interfaces with the kernel to receive events.
 It writes them to the audit logs.
 It also distributes events in realtime to audisp plugins.
-To load rules, you use the augenrules program.
-It in turn uses auditctl to load them into the kernel.
+To load rules on 3.x audit system, you use the augenrules program.
+As of audit-4.0, you would use the audit-rules.service with systemctl.
+They in turn uses auditctl to load rulkes into the kernel.
 Auditctl is used to create, load, and delete rules; configure the kernel's backlog and other parameters; and to gather status about the audit system.

  The kernel does the heavy lifting to generates the events.
-In the case of a trusted application, shadow-utils for example, it collects the event, adds origin information, timestamps, and queues the event for delivery to the audit daemon.
+In the case of a trusted application such as shadow-utils, the kernel recieves the event, adds origin information, timestamps, and queues the event for delivery to the audit daemon.

 DAEMON CONSIDERATIONS
 ---------------------
 Almost all Security Standards are concerned about what happens when logging space fills up.
 Because of this, the audit daemon keeps careful track of free space and emits warnings at admin defined levels called "space left" and "admin space left".
 The former is considered a low disk space warning which should give the admin time to do something.
 The latter is more serious because you are just about out.

 To get an accurate reading, the audit daemon should log to a disk partition that is reserved only for the audit daemon.
 This way someone using the logger command can't suddenly fill up the audit space and trigger an admin defined action.
-It is recommended to set aside a partition, /var/log/audit, for use by the audit daemon.
+It is recommended to set aside a partition, /var/log/audit, for exclusive use by the audit daemon.
 The size of which depends on your audit retention policy.

 The audit daemon is started by systemd.
 Some people run the "systemd-analyze security" command.
 It tells you all sorts of things to do to protect your system from auditd.
 However, doing the things it suggests places auditd in namespaces.
 When that happens, the audit rules may not trigger correctly and auditd may not be able to access trusted databases.
-The audit service files are the result of trial and error based on well intentioned patches gone wrong.
-You can lock it down more, but you probably will break something.
+The auditd.service file is the result of trial and error based on well intentioned patches gone wrong.
+You can lock auditd down more, but it likely will not work as intended.

 RULES
 -----
 The audit package comes with pre-written rules.
-They should be located in /usr/share/audit/sample-rules.
-These rules should solve your problem most of the time.
+For audit-3.x, they should be located in /usr/share/audit/sample-rules.
+For audit-4.x, they should be located in /usr/share/audit-rules.
+These rules should be close enough most of the time.
+To use them, copy select rules to /etc/auditd/rules.d.
 If you look at the rules, you will notice that the filenames begin with a number.
 This number has the following suggested meaning:

 ```
 10 - Kernel and auditctl configuration